-Canterbury Law Group’s lawyers handle all types of Phoenix and Scottsdale Family Law matters including divorce, child custody, paternity, prenuptial agreements, spousal maintenance, decree enforcement, child relocation, father’s rights, and mother’s rights, and grandparents’ rights.
+Canterbury Law Group attorneys specialize in family law including divorce, child custody, paternity, prenuptial agreements, spousal maintenance, decree enforcement, child relocation, father’s rights, and mother’s rights, and grandparents’ rights.

 Whether you are considering filing for divorce or you’ve already been served with a divorce petition, it is critical to speak with an attorney immediately to assess your legal rights and take the necessary steps to protect them.
 Delay may result in limiting your options.Every situation is unique and our attorneys are well equipped to provide you with the tools to make the best decision that suits your particular situation.